cons0le7/Infoga-py3/README.md

 # Infoga - Email Information Gathering
 Infoga is a tool for gathering e-mail accounts information from different public sources (search engines, pgp key servers).
 Is a really simple tool, but very effective for the early stages of a penetration test or just to know the visibility of your company in the Internet.

+> [!Note]
-***This fork is the same as the original tool, migrated to python3 with added compatibility for iSH Shell on iOS devices.***
+> This fork is the same as the original tool, migrated to python3 with added compatibility for iSH Shell on iOS devices.

 ## Screenshot
 ![Screenshot](Screenshot.png?raw=ture "Screenshot")